-Data security is crucial to all academic, medical, and business operations at MIT.
+- Data security is fundamental.
 All new and existing business and data processes should include a data security review.
 This ensures MIT data is safe from loss and secured against unauthorized access.

-Create a plan to review your data security status and policies and create routine processes to access, handle, and store the data safely.
+- Plan ahead.
+Develop a plan to review your data security status and policies.
+Create routine processes to access, handle, and store the data safely.
 Archive unneeded data.
-Make sure you and your colleagues know how to respond if you have a data loss or data breach incident.

-Keep only the data you need for routine current business, safely archive or destroy older data, and remove it from all computers and other devices (smart phones, laptops, flash drives, external hard disks).
+- Scale down.
+Keep only the data you need for routine current business.
+Safely archive or destroy older data and remove it from all computers and other devices.

+- Lock up!
 Physical security is the key to safe and confidential computing.
-All the passwords in the world won't get your laptop back if the computer itself is stolen.
-Back up the data to a safe place in the event of loss.
+All the passwords in the world won't get your laptop back if it's stolen.
+Back up data to a safe place in the event of loss.